Lowland Football League: Youth competitions

-These clubs also take part in two cup competitions for both the Eastern (A, B, C) and Western (D, E, F,G) conferences, as well as a combined challenge cup.
+These clubs also take part in two cup competitions for both the Eastern and Western conferences, as well as a combined challenge cup.
 Prior to it becoming a competition for Under 18 teams in 2018 many also competed in the annual SFA Scottish Youth Cup.

 Seasons

 The Spartans won the first Lowlands Development League title in 2015.
 The title was then won by Preston Athletic in 2016, East Kilbride in 2017, and Heriot-Watt University in 2018.

 From the 2018–19 season, the league was split into two conferences.
 Conference B winners Spartans won their second title after beating Conference A winners Kelty Hearts in a play-off match which determined the overall league champions.

-Edinburgh City were declared champions of Conference A and University of Stirling champions of Conference B after the 2019-20 season was cut short due to the COVID-19 pandemic.
+Edinburgh City were declared champions of Conference A and University of Stirling champions of Conference B after the 2019–20 season was cut short due to the COVID-19 pandemic.

 There was no league champion for 2020–21 as the season did not start due to the COVID-19 pandemic.

 Lowland League Cup

-This 16 team straight knock-out tournament takes place over four weekends at the end of the league season.
-The league champion has the right to withdraw from the competition to concentrate on the Scottish League Two play-offs.
+The competition is a 16 team straight knock-out tournament between member clubs, excluding B teams.
+The league champion previously had the right to withdraw from the competition to concentrate on the Scottish League Two play-offs, however, the competition is now played out earlier in the season rather than over four weekends at the end of the league campaign.

 Sponsorship

 On 24 September 2013, the Scottish Sun newspaper announced it was sponsoring the league.
 The league was then sponsored by Ferrari Packaging on a two-year agreement, which was extended to cover the 2017–18 season.
 In August 2018, GeoSonic, the Alloa-based sonic drilling contractor, concluded a one-year deal to become the new title sponsor of the Scottish Lowland Football League for the 2018-19 season.
-On 4 March 2022, Clarke ePOS was announced as the league's title sponsor until the end of the 2022-23 season.
+On 4 March 2022, Clarke ePOS was announced as the league's title sponsor until the end of the 2022–23 season, however, the partnership was ended in August 2022.
+The league announced a two year official naming partnership with Park's Motor Group in December 2022.